 He later discovered that virtually all economic activity was subject to this Pareto Principle.
 It was later though discovered that the 80/20 rule comes into play with many other things, including nature.
 For instance, 20% of the bean pods produce the majority of peas.

 The rule also says that 20% of your activities will account for 80% of your results.
 Traditional business, 20% of your customers will account for 80% of your sales.

 With an online business, 20% of the products sold on any marketplace like eBay or Amazon account for 80% of the revenue

 With an online business, 20% of the products sold on any marketplace like eBay or Amazon account for 80% of the revenue, we’ve seen this over and over again.
-Same goes with building online business.
+The same goes for building an online business.
 This means that if you’ve got a list of 10 items to do, two of those items will turn out to be worth as much or more than the other eight items put together.

 Pareto Principle is the observation that most things in life are not distributed evenly